brian-moretti/JavaScript-Basic-Project/README.md

 - Starting from scratch I coded some simple and not so nice HTML & CSS :sweat_smile:
 - I focused all my attention to the JS code, cause it's the main part of the project.
-- After creating all the variables, the functions and the events my focus move to the style of the project.
+- After creating all the variables, the functions and the events my focus shift to the style of the project.
-- I decided to create a page that is also cool to see, so I spend some time to develop the style
+- I decided to create a page that is also cool to see, so I spend some time to develop the style.
 - As final step, I tested the counter to see if everything works as it should, cleaned and fixed a bit the CSS code.

 ### How can I see the project?